whistlebee/harmat/README.md

 ## Developing for Harmat

-Metrics are implemented within each model. i.e. Harm, Atttack Graph, Attack Tree.
+Metrics are implemented within each model. i.e. Harm, Attack Graph, Attack Tree.
 Some things to know:
 * AG, AT are subclasses of the NetworkX.DiGraph class.
 * Every node has a values dictionary which is used to store all necessary properties of the node.